 The following services will continue to be suspended until further notice:

 - Drop-off Donations - To reduce public exposure, we ask that no one bring donations directly to the shelter.
-We thank our community for supporting shelter animals, and those who wish to donate can do so online.
+We thank our community for supporting shelter animals, and those who wish to make a financial donation can do so online.
 Donation of items from our Amazon Wish List (shipped to the shelter) are also gratefully accepted, but we are not able to take any items brought to the shelter in person.

-- Pet Adoptions - Our shelter is closed for pet adoptions, including viewing or visiting animals in adoption areas.
-All animals in the shelter will still receive appropriate care.
-Those animals that cannot be reunited with owners may be transferred to our partner animal shelters and rescues for adoption.
+- Pet Adoptions - Our shelter is not currently offering pet adoptions.
+All animals in the shelter continue to receive care and stray animals that cannot be reunited with owners may be transferred to our partner animal shelters and rescues for adoption.
 Here is a list of other area shelters who may be offering pets for adoption.

 For information related to how COVID-19 might impact pets and their owners, please see our COVID-19 & Pets FAQ.